manuelparra1/dotfiles/README.md

 Uses a list that can be modified and will install all brew utilities.
 This script will first check if you already have the utilities installed.

+> Uses `rsync` to update file if they already exist.